 Sustainable Garden

-The Sustainable Garden is a multi-functional space for staff, students and visitors to campus to enjoy quiet contemplation but also to cultivate an allotment-and-forest-style edible garden.
+The Sustainable Garden is a diverse space at the heart of campus for staff, students and visitors to enjoy quiet contemplation as well as contributing to growing an edible community garden for all, with a mix of allotment and forest garden style planting.

-A new mindfulness space is in development, and the garden also features one of the University’s ‘Little Library’ installations where you are free to take a book to read or leave ones that you have finished for others to enjoy.
-A new planting area is also being designed ready for the 2022 planting season, whilst the forest garden area and herb planters continue to provide edibles that you can pick and enjoy.
+The garden features one of the University’s ‘Little Library’ installations where you are free to take a book to read or leave ones that you have finished for others to enjoy.
+A Little Veg Library sits alongside this, as a space to swap seeds, plants and produce.

 You’ll find the Sustainable Garden right in the heart of campus, next to the Roger Stevens Building.
 Take a look on the campus map.